isoundy000/SampleGame-FantasyWarrior3D-LUA/README.md

 * Unzip Cocos2d-x-3.4.zip to `FantasyWarrior3D\frameworks\cocos2d-x`
 * Open `FantasyWarrior3D\frameworks\runtime-src\proj.win32\FantasyWarrior3D.sln` with Visual Studio 2012/2013 and build it.
 `!!!WARNING!!!
 Requires Visual Studio 2012 or 2013.
 Because for this task required v120 toolset that is not included in more newer versions.`
 * Open CocosCode IDE v1.2.0 and Import `FantasyWarrior3D` root folder.
-Configure follow `docs` and run.
+Configure following `docs` and run.

 P.S.:
 * http://discuss.cocos2d-x.org/t/direct-download-link-for-cocos-code-ide/23227